-- St. Mark's Basilica in Venice can be visited every day of the year from 9.30 a.m. to 5 p.m., with the last access 15 minutes before closing time.
+- St. Mark's Basilica in Venice can be visited every day of the year from 9.30 a.m. to 5 p.m., with a last access 15 minutes before closing time.

 How to get to St. Mark's Basilica

-St. Mark's Basilica is not to be missed as it is located in the center of the city, in St. Mark's Square, so getting to it on foot or by vaporetto is very easy.
-If you are traveling to Venice, but not staying in the city, you can reach the basilica from the train station in a half an hour's walk.
+St. Mark's Basilica is a must see as it is located in the center of the city, in St. Mark's Square, so getting there on foot or by vaporetto is very easy.
+If you are traveling to Venice, but not staying in the city, you can reach the basilica from the train station in half an hour walk.

 Other interesting activities

-If you are interested in visiting St. Mark's Basilica, maybe you should consider also the option of visiting the Doge's Palace (you can read my article about Doge's Palace Tickets).
-I also recommend you complete your trip to Venice with a gondola ride.
-To make sure you choose the right experience, here's a guide on the best options: Gondola Rides Tickets.
+If you are interested in visiting St. Mark's Basilica, perhaps you should also consider visiting the Doge's Palace (see my article on Doge's Palace Tickets in Venice: how to buy, prices and schedules here).
+I also recommend that you complete your trip to Venice with a gondola ride.
+So that you have no doubts when booking your itinerary, I leave you here the best options: Gondola Rides Tickets in Venice.

 If the outside looks spectacular, its interior will not leave you indifferent.
 In addition to all the art you will see in the temple, the views of the square from its rooftop are a must to complete your trip to Venice.

 Is there a specific dress code for entering the Basilica?

 Yes, as it is a religious temple you should avoid short pants or skirts and shoulders should be covered.

 Is it possible to take pictures inside the temple?